kfppo/Balloon-FEVER/README.md

 ## Instructions

 ### For Windows:
-Requires: Visul Studio (tested on VS16 2019), SDL2 developer libraries, CMake</br>
+Requires: Visul Studio (tested on VS16 2019), SDL2 developer libraries, CMake

-To build this project, windows user will need to: </br>
+#### To build this project, windows user will need to:
 #### 1. Install the SDL2 developer libraries:
 (Make sure to download the Development Libraries with tag "Visual C++ 32/64-bit")<br>